Student Handbook

 ID Policy

 Students are required to wear their own current student ID with the picture visible above the waist during regular school hours.
 This ID is very important because it is used as Door Access to certain areas on campus.
-Student ID photos will be taken at the beginning of the school year or upon registration.
 Each student will receive one ID at no charge.
 Students can purchase a temporary, one-day ID for $1.00.
+Students will be provided the opportunity to pay the $1.00 fee the following day without having to serve a lunch detention.
+If the fee is not paid, it will result in a lunch detention.
 A second, permanent, ID can be purchased from the library for $5.
 IDs that have been lost or damaged or are in poor shape must be replaced.

 Insurance